The Surprising PH of Milk and Vinegar: 5 Fascinating Facts

 The pH of vinegar can range from 2.4 to 3.4, depending on the concentration of acetic acid.
 The higher the concentration of acetic acid, the lower the pH of the vinegar.

-See also Discover the Surprising PH Level of Balsamic Vinegar: A Delightful 5 Fact
+See also Unlocking the Secrets of PH of Malt Vinegar: A Delightful 5 Step Guide

 Vinegar is commonly used in cooking, food preservation, and various household applications due to its acidic properties.
 Its low pH can be beneficial in certain food preparation techniques, such as curdling milk or tenderizing meat.